lsst/rsp_lsst_io/docs/support/index.rst

    Data Preview 0 science questions
    ================================

-   For questions about the Data Preview dataset (DESC DC2) and analyzing that data (such as with the LSST Science Pipelines), `create a new topic in the Data Preview 0 Support category of the Community forum <https://community.lsst.org/c/support/dp0/49>`__.
+   For questions about the Data Preview dataset (DESC DC2) and analyzing those data (such as with the LSST Science Pipelines), `create a new topic in the Data Preview 0 Support category of the Community forum <https://community.lsst.org/c/support/dp0/49>`__.

    Rubin Science Platform technical support and feature requests
    =============================================================